lrmantovani10/ElonTweetNet/README.md

 ## Files
 * elon_musk_tweets.csv - the dataset of tweets
 * musk_tweet_generator.py - the Python code for the model's generation and training + validation
-* log.txt - the log of the model's training process when executing on Azure ML Cloud
+* log.txt - the log of the model's training and validation process (mine was run on Azure Cloud ML)

 ## Model Architecture